 The primary way that parents are involved in the school is by supporting their child in his or her journey through the Academy.
-Parents will want to have an established plan for listening to and then encouraging their students when they are working hard.
-Likewise, parents may want to communicate frequently with their son's or daughter's teachers so the parents can develop an understanding of the Academy's expectations of how preparatory-level, liberal arts studies form habits of learning.
+Parents will want to have an established plan for listening to and then encouraging their children when they are working hard.
+Likewise, parents may want to communicate frequently with their child's teachers in order to develop an understanding of the Academy's expectations of how preparatory-level, liberal arts studies form habits of learning.
 Parents should contact the teachers to share important information on how their child approaches the curriculum at home and if he or she is experiencing difficulty.
 Academy students invest a great deal in their education, and thus teachers and parents should be united in their support of the students and one another.

+The teachers of the Academy are honored by the great trust that parents have placed in them.
 This trust between the parents and the school must be maintained by ongoing communication and mutual understanding of the "big picture": what an Academy education will offer young people in the long run.
 It can be difficult for both young people and adults to maintain a focus on the long-term benefits that a liberal education offers.
-Likewise, students, especially younger students, may not fully sense the extent of their own intellectual and moral growth overtime.
+Likewise, students, especially younger students, may not fully sense the extent of their own intellectual and moral growth over time.
 When students are applying themselves on a particular part of their journey, they will look to their parents and their teachers for a reaffirmation that their investment is yielding positive gains.
 As such, mutual trust between parents and teachers is essential to convincing students that we have an achievable plan in place for them that is also in their best interest.